Ellekcir/E-commerce-Back-End-ORM/README.md

 ## Description

-A mysql database and application backend for an e-commerce site.
+A mysql database and application backend for an e-commerce website.
 Built using MySQL2, Express, Sequelize and dotenv.

+Please see below video for a demonstration of testing through Insomnia:

+[ Video Demonstration - Insomnia ]](../../../../../../C:/Users/Ricke/Documents/BootCamp/Object-Relational%20Mapping%20(ORM)%20Challenge%20E-commerce%20Back%20End/Develop/media/DEMO.webm)

 ## Table of Contents